Sunday, January 29, 2012

 I Cry Because I Know an Answer

-Why gaze at every direction?
+Why gaze in every direction?

-Searching for the vision, my eyes,
+Searching for the vision, my eyes-

-A mirage of illusion fades away
+a mirage of illusion fades away,

-And the darkness folds from the emptiness.
+and darkness folds from the emptiness.

-Why listen earnestly in the silence?
+Why listen earnestly into the silence?

 Searching for familiar sounds to comfort my ears,

-When the noises prevent the hearing
+when the noises prevent the hearing,

-And painful voices is all I can hear within me.
+and painful voices is all I can hear within me.

 Why smell out for the familiar perfume?

-Hoping for the fragrant life, my nose,
+Hoping for the fragrant life, my nose-

-When the smells bring me pieces of memories
+when the smells bring me pieces of memories,

 Leaving me hurt.